 Gamal walks off with his daughter, telling her there's something about this man he doesn't like, and forbids her to see him again.
 Good advice.

 But later that night, Indira defies her father and sneaks out to see Glory, and they meet on a foggy, quiet street corner.
-Turns out Indira should have listened to her father
+Turns out Indira should have listened to her father:

 I don't know whose idea it was to add that little musical note in the last panel, to signify Glory whistling mindlessly as he walks away with Indira.
 No matter whose it was, its a distinctly frightening touch.

+Later, Gamal is shocked to find a ransom note!
+He commands his men to find her, just as the Stranger arrives and says he will do the same.
+He heads out onto the streets.
 We see that Indira is tied down to a table, and Caddaver and Tork are torturing the girl just for the fun of it!
 Luckily The Phantom Stranger quickly arrives, and uses his mystical powers to smash some scaffolding down right on the heads of these two creeps.

 While Gamal wonders where his daughter is, the demon from the pendant, Sikiva, The Death-God, comes through a wall and attacks him!: